alexsteward/Cybersecurity-Coursework/README.md

-# Course Materials
+# Course Materials 📚

 ## Overview

-This directory contains the syllabi for all IT courses I have completed or am currently completing at Kellogg Community College.
-These documents provide an overview of the course content, objectives, and key topics covered.
+This repository is dedicated to the syllabi and course materials for the IT classes I've completed or am currently completing as part of my education at Kellogg Community College.
+These documents outline some of the skills I've learned and key topics in my studies for cybersecurity at KCC.

+## Purpose
-Feel free to explore the materials to gain insight into the coursework and skills I am acquiring as part of my cybersecurity studies.
+The goal of this repository is to provide insight into the technical knowledge I possess and am currently learning.
+It serves as a reflection of my academic progress at KCC and what I've learned so far in my studies.